 - Day Trips to Islands: You can take day trips to one or all three islands in close proximity to Nuku’alofa – Pangaimoto, Fafa, and Atata.
 Relax at the resorts there, laze around on the beach, go snorkeling or kayaking, and enjoy the exquisite local cuisine prepared by experienced chefs while looking out at the ocean.

-Travel Risks for International Travellers in Tonga
+Travel Risks for International Travelers in Tonga

 Tonga has appreciably low crime levels, but it isn’t entirely a crime-free nation.
 Break-ins, petty thefts, and bag-snatchings from international tourists do occur from time to time, so exercise some basic caution.